jhuckaby/simplebot/README.md

 ### UNFOLLOW

 	UNFOLLOW @username
+	UNFOLLOW #hashtag

-Stop following @username's tweets in the current channel.
+Stop following @username's tweets (or all tweets from a #hashtag) in the current channel.

 ## Weather Group